 - Ankle fusion – Joins arthritic bones to prevent painful movements

-- Bunion surgery – Treats painful swelling on the first joint of your big toe
+- Bunion surgery – Treats painful swelling on the first joint of your big toe with help from a bunion specialist in Jonesboro

 - Plantar fasciitis surgery – Treats swollen, inflamed heel tissue